San José City College Centennial: Dr. Joseph King

 Dr. Joseph King

 She gave me release time, a line item in the budget, and all the assistance she could.
-I had no idea what to do next, so I called a dean I knew at Napa College who told me about a mental health grant from the State Chancellor’s Office that provided funding for California community colleges to start their own Safe Zone program.
+I had no idea what to do next, so I called a dean I knew at Napa College, who told me about a mental health grant from the State Chancellor’s Office that funded California community colleges to start their own Safe Zone programs.

-The software program Safe Zone used had four modules, using avatars and short scenes on how to interact and not interact with students.
-I was trained on how to train others at Cabrillo College, and then gave the training to the college during our instruction improvement day.
+The software program Safe Zone had four modules that used avatars and short scenes to show how to interact and not interact with students.
+I was trained on how to train others at Cabrillo College, and then delivered that training to the college during our instructional improvement day.
 All of a sudden, I’m finding all these people who want to do it.
-There was all this support for LGBTQ students.
+There was strong support for LGBTQ students.
 It was incredible!

 “That day he visited me and said, ‘you changed my life.
 If it wasn’t for you and that club you had and what you did working with me, I wouldn’t be where I am today.’”